 Wendy Taylor Carlisle

 Wendy Taylor Carlisle lives and writes in the Arkansas Ozarks.
-She has an MFA from Vermont College of Fine Arts and is the author of four books and five chapbooks and is the 2020 winner of the Phillip H. McMath Post-Publication Award for The Mercy of Traffic (Unlikely Books, 2019).
-See other work in pacificREVIEW, San Pedro River Review, Atlanta Review, Freshwater Review, Unlikely Stories and others and forthcoming in Tab.
-In June Doubleback Books reprinted her 2008 book, Discount Fireworks.
-Her website is www.wendytaylorcarlisle.com.
+She is the author of four books and five chapbooks and is the 2020 winner of the Phillip H. McMath Post-Publication Award for The Mercy of Traffic (Unlikely Books, 2019).
+Two of her books have been reprinted, Discount Fireworks by Doubleback books in 2020, https://tinyurl.com/2d9zenxr and Reading Berryman to the Dog ( Belle Point Press, 2023).
+Her chapbook length entry in Wild Muse: Ozarks Nature Poetry is out now from Cornerpost Press.
+See other work in print and online and at her website www.wendytaylorcarlisle.com.

 Poet and multimedia artist Rocío Cerón is based in Mexico City.
 Her work transits between artistic languages (poetry, music, body and image) creating transmedia pieces.
 Her pieces have been showed at international venues as Centre Pompidou, Paris; Southbank Centre, London, Modern Art Museum, Mexico, Cervantes Institutes of Berlin, London and Stockholm; beside many others.
 She has released the sound poetry album Sonic Bubbles (2020); and published the poetry collections Spectio (2019), Borealis (2016), Nudo vortex(2015), and Diorama (2012).
 These last title, Diorama, was translated by Anna Rosenwong and won the Best Translated Book Award 2015, awarded by the University of Rochester.
 She has also been awarded with the National Award of Literature Gilberto Owen 2000 (Mexico), the See America Travel Award 2005 (US) and has been one of the 25 artists selected for the Image Center, Photography Biennial 2021 at the Image Center in Mexico.
 Her poems have been translated into English and diverse European languages.
 She is part of the National System of Art Creators of México (SNCA) since 2010.
 Follow her creative process in www.instagram.com/laobservante/ and read/hear/see her work in www.rocioceron.com